 - 2 tablespoons vegetable oil

 - Butter or margarine, for greasing

-- Let stand in a warm place until mixture is bubbly, about 15 minutes.
+- Let stand in a warm place until the mixture is bubbly, about 15 minutes.

-- Beat in last cup of flour with a heavy spoon.
-Dough should be heavy and stiff but too sticky to knead.
+- Beat in the last cup of flour with a heavy spoon.
+The dough should be heavy and stiff but too sticky to knead.